-The engine on all modifications was located transversely in front, the drive was on the rear wheels until the fifth generation, and from the fifth generation and 1981 the drive was on the front wheels.
+The engine on all modifications was located transversely in the front, the drive up to the fifth generation was on the rear wheels, and from the fifth generation and 1981 the drive became on the front wheels.
 Modern competitors and classmates of Sunny are represented by the following cars - Fiat Linea, Honda City, Hyundai Verna, Skoda Rapid, Toyota Etios and Volkswagen Vento.

 First generation (B10, 1966−1969)

 The first car was launched in September 1966.
-The export name was «Datsun 1000». «Sunny» was a completely new car built on a special platform called «B», which took the best from the small cars that the company produced «Nissan» before World War II and joined engineering efforts with a recently acquired aircraft company «Aichi Manufacturing».
-First, two body styles were launched - a 2-door sedan (B10) and 2-door station wagon (VB10).
-The length of the car was 3820 mm, width 1445 mm, height 1295 mm and curb weight 625-705 kg.
-In October 1967, a 4-door sedan appeared, and in October 1968, a 2-door coupe appeared (KB10).
+The export name was "Datsun 1000".
+"Sunny" was an entirely new car, built on a special platform called the "B" that took the best of the compact cars Nissan had been producing before World War II and combined the engineering efforts with a recently acquired aircraft company "Aichi Manufacturing".
+At first, two body styles were launched - a 2-door sedan (B10) and a 2-door station wagon (VB10).
+The length of the car was 3820 mm, the width was 1445 mm, the height was 1295 mm and the unladen weight was 625-705 kg.
+In October 1967, a 4-door sedan appeared, and in October 1968, a 2-door coupe (KB10) appeared.

-There were two trim levels − «Standard» And «Deluxe».
-The brakes were drum, leaf spring suspension.
-The engine was a 1.0 liter inline four-cylinder petrol (988 cm3, A10, OHV, I4, 62 hp).
-In Japan, engines less than 1 liter were subject to a small road tax, so it was not expensive to own a car.
-The gearbox was a four-speed manual with synchronizers in all gears.
-Engines on cars with a coupe body were 66 hp.
+There were two trim levels - "Standard" and "Deluxe".
+The brakes were drum, the suspension was on leaf springs.
+The engine was a gasoline four-cylinder in-line with a volume of 1.0 liter (988 cm³, A10, OHV, I4, 62 hp).
+In Japan, engines under 1 liter were subject to a small road tax, so the car was not expensive to own.
+The gearbox was a four-speed manual with synchronizers on all gears.
+The engines on cars with a coupe body had a capacity of 66 hp.

-In February 1967, a commercial version was released «Datsun Sunny truck» pickup truck under code «B20», which was based on the chassis «VB10».
+A commercial version was released in February 1967 "Datsun Sunny truck" with a pickup body coded "B20", which was based on the "VB10" chassis.

-In July 1969, 9 months before the release of the second generation, the appearance was slightly updated.
-In December 1969, production was discontinued.
+In July 1969, 9 months before the release of the second generation, the exterior was slightly updated.
+In December 1969, production ceased.

 Second generation (B110, 1970−1973)

-The second generation was «Sunny» with code «B110» launched in 1970 with export name «Datsun 1200».
-In Malaysia, the name was «Tan Chong B110», and in Finland «Datsun Finn».
-Body shapes were as follows - 2 or 4-door sedan, 3- or 5-door station wagon, and 2-door coupe.
-The length of the car was 3830 mm, width 1495 mm, height 1390 mm and a curb weight of 700 kg.
-The motor was located transversely in front, rear-wheel drive.
-The front suspension has become «MacPherson» with disc brakes.
-Production was carried out in Japan.
+The second generation was the "Sunny" with the code "B110" launched in 1970 with an export name "Datsun 1200".
+In Malaysia the name was "Tan Chong B110", and in Finland "Datsun Finn".
+The body styles were as follows: 2- or 4-door sedan, 3- or 5-door station wagon, and 2-door coupe.
+The length of the car was 3830 mm, width 1495 mm, height 1390 mm and the curb weight was 700 kg.
+The engine was located transversely in front, the drive was on the rear wheels.
+The front suspension became "MacPherson" with disc brakes.
+Production took place in Japan.

-In 1972, they carried out a small update of the model.
-Notable changes include a new hood and grille.
-For US-exported vehicles, safety has been improved by adding energy-absorbing bumpers, fire-resistant interiors, and other safety features.
+In 1972, the model was slightly updated.
+Notable changes included a new hood and grille.
+For cars exported to the United States, safety was improved by adding energy-absorbing bumpers, fire-resistant interiors, and other safety features.

-In April 1971, a 2-door sedan appeared called «Sunny Excellent» With code «PB110». n was based on «B110», but with a new hood, fenders and grille, as well as a new 1.4-liter engine series «L».
-Sold in Mexico as «Sentra 1400».
-October 18, 1972 at the Tokyo Motor Show was presented «Sunny Excellent» with rotary Wankel engine.
+In April 1971, a 2-door sedan called "Sunny Excellent" code "PB110".
+It was based on the "B110", but with a new hood, fenders and grille, as well as a new 1.4-liter "L" series engine.
+In Mexico, it was sold as "Sentra 1400".
+On October 18, 1972, it was presented at the Tokyo Motor Show "Sunny Excellent" with a Wankel rotary engine.

-In 1971, a pickup truck was sold in South Africa «Nissan 1400 B140 Bakkie» with engine «A14» volume of 1.4 liters and a five-speed manual transmission.
-This car was produced until 2008 (37 years) with many changes called «Nissan LDV 1400» company «Nissan South Africa».
+In 1971, a pickup truck was launched in South Africa "Nissan 1400 B140 Bakkie" with a 1.4-liter "A14" engine and a five-speed manual transmission.
+This car was produced until 2008 (37 years) with numerous changes under the name "Nissan LDV 1400" by the company "Nissan South Africa".

 Third generation (B210, 1973–1977)

-On May 1, 1973, the third generation was introduced in Japan with the code «B210».
-The export name was «Datsun 120Y» and in North America «Datsun B-210».
-Body options were as follows - 2-door fastback (coupe), 2 and 4 door sedan, 5 door station wagon and 3 and 5 door van.
+On May 1, 1973, the third generation was introduced in Japan with the code "B210".
+The export name was "Datsun 120Y" and in North America "Datsun B-210".
+The body styles were as follows: 2-door fastback (coupe), 2- and 4-door sedan, 5-door station wagon and 3- and 5-door van.
 The length of the sedan was 3950 mm, the length of the station wagon was 3985 mm.
 The width was 1545 mm, the height was 1360 mm and the curb weight was 907 kg.
-The car became very popular during the 1973 oil crisis, as it consumed little fuel, which became very expensive.
+The car became very popular against the backdrop of the oil crisis of 1973, as it consumed little fuel, which had become much more expensive.
 The car was assembled in Japan, New Zealand and South Africa.

 In 1975, models produced for Japan were equipped with emission control technology called "Nissan NAPS".

-In February 1976, they updated the model and assigned the code «B211».
-The changes affected the grille, new rear-view mirrors mounted on the front fenders, as well as wheel covers.
-The most significant changes took place under the hood - they began to install new engines of the series «L» with a volume of up to 1.6 liters.
-Chassis code «Sunny Excellent» changed from PB210 to GB211 and is now considered a regular trim level «B211», and not a separate model with a coupe body.
+In February 1976, the model was updated and assigned the code "B211".
+The changes affected the radiator grille, new rear-view mirrors installed on the front wings, and wheel caps.
+The most significant changes took place under the hood - new "L" series engines with a volume of up to 1.6 liters began to be installed.
+Chassis code "Sunny Excellent" changed from PB210 to GB211 and is now considered a trim level of the regular "B211" rather than a separate coupe model.

 Fourth generation (B310, 1977–1981)

-In October 1977, the fourth generation was introduced in Japan with the code «B310», and sales began in November.
-Body options were offered as follows - 2- and 4-door sedan, 3-door coupe, 3- and 5-door station wagon, as well as 3 and 5-door van.
-The total length of the car was 4190 mm, width 1580 mm, height 1365 mm and a curb weight of 907 kg.
-The engine is front transverse, rear wheel drive and this is the latest generation of rear wheel drive.
-In addition to the main name «Datsun Sunny», in different countries there were the following names «Datsun 210», «Datsun 120Y/130Y/140Y/150Y», «Yue Loong 302/303».
-Production was carried out only in Japan.
+In October 1977, the fourth generation was introduced in Japan with the code "B310", and sales began in November.
+The following body styles were offered - 2- and 4-door saloon, 3-door coupe, 3- and 5-door station wagon, and 3- and 5-door van.
+The overall length of the car was 4190 mm, width 1580 mm, height 1365 mm and the curb weight was 907 kg.
+The engine is located transversely in the front, the drive is on the rear wheels and this is the last generation with rear-wheel drive.
+In addition to the main name "Datsun Sunny", in different countries there were the following names "Datsun 210", "Datsun 120Y/130Y/140Y/150Y", "Yue Loong 302/303".
+Production took place only in Japan.

-The leaf spring rear suspension was replaced with a more advanced coil spring, but the overall chassis was similar to the previous generation.
-There is a little more space for rear passengers and luggage.
+The leaf spring rear suspension was replaced by a more advanced coil spring setup, but the overall chassis was similar to the previous generation.
+There was slightly more room for rear passengers and luggage.

-In 1980, they carried out a small update of the model.
-The front end became smoother, the headlights were also changed to square ones, the radiator grille and the dashboard were changed. company in taiwan «Yulon Motor Co., Ltd.» continued to produce a series «B310» until the 1990s as a cheaper alternative to next generations «Sunny».
-First called «YLN 302», after updating in 1981 it was named «YLN 303», and after the next update in 1989 became known as «YLN 303S».
-There was also a wagon «YLN 303W».
+In 1980, the model was slightly updated.
+The front end became smoother, the headlights were also changed to square ones, the radiator grille and the dashboard were changed.
+In Taiwan, the company "Yulon Motor Co., Ltd." continued to produce the "B310" series into the 1990s as a cheaper alternative to the next generations of "Sunny".
+At first called "YLN 302", after the update in 1981 it was called "YLN 303", and after the next update in 1989 it became "YLN 303S".
+There was also a station wagon "YLN 303W".

 Fifth generation (B11, 1981–1985)